 Welcome to the Graduate Program in the History of Science, Medicine, and Technology

-A message from the Director of Graduate Studies: The PhD program of the Department of the History of Medicine at Johns Hopkins will be unable to accept new students for the fall of 2019.
-But we expect to have a vigorous recruitment next year, for the fall of 2020.
-Please contact me any time after Sept.
+Attention: The PhD program of the Department of the History of Medicine at Johns Hopkins will be accepting new students who are applying to begin coursework in the fall of 2020.
+Please contact Director of Graduate Studies Nathaniel Comfort (firstname.lastname@example.org) any time after Sept.
 1, 2019 with inquiries about the program.

 Our graduate program attracts a strong cohort of students from diverse backgrounds, including medicine, science, and history.
 Our PhD program prepares them for scholarly careers in teaching, research, and policy.
 The program is sponsored by two departments and students apply to, enroll in, and graduate from either History of Medicine or History of Science and Technology, but take courses in both.